wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 The station display system cannot resize images natively.
 Without intervention, images either fail to fill a display column entirely or overflow beyond its boundaries.

 The Image Proxy Worker solves this by returning a self-contained HTML page rather than a raw image.
-Each page contains the source image URL and CSS that scales the image to fit the display column using object-fit: contain — the same scaling behavior previously handled by the external images.weserv.nl service.
+Each page contains the source image URL and CSS that scales the image to fit the display column using object-fit: contain.
 Because the browser on the display hardware handles all scaling locally, no external image processing service is required.
-This eliminates a potential failure point and simplifies the architecture.

 Image freshness is handled entirely by the display hardware.
 Source image URLs for ND DOT cameras, USGS, and NOAA are designed to always return the latest image when loaded without additional query parameters.
 The display browser requests a fresh copy of each source image each time the page is rendered.